 The 5 best away matches at Leverkusen this millennium

-Bayer versus Bayern -- a fixture that normally means thrills!
-The two rivals face off for the 85th time in the Bundesliga on Sunday (15:30 CEST).
-The men from Munich have come out on top in 50 of those games, but there are often fireworks in this meeting between west and south.
-We look back at Bayern's most memorable Bundesliga away matches at the BayArena.
-From Makaay to Pizarro, Ballack and Ribéry to Lewandowski -- they're all there.
+Bayer versus Bayern – a fixture that normally means thrills!
+The two rivals face off for the 88th time in the Bundesliga on Sunday (17:30 CET).
+The men from Munich have come out on top in 52 of those games, but there are often fireworks in this meeting between west and south.
+We look back at Bayern’s most memorable Bundesliga away matches at the BayArena.
+From Makaay to Pizarro, Ballack and Ribéry to Lewandowski – they’re all there.
 Happy reading!

 Matchday 2 of the 2005/06 campaign; Felix Magath’s Bayern travel to the Werkself, coached by FCB legend Klaus Augenthaler.
 Zé Roberto and Ballack are now wearing the Munich jersey, and it’s the then Germany captain who puts the visitors 1-0 up after just three minutes.
 After that, it was the Roy Makaay show, with the Dutchman hitting a hat-trick on this Saturday afternoon.
 The exhibition display was finished off by a goal from Ali Karimi.
 Magath’s men went on to celebrate their second consecutive double at the end of the season.